rfayat/PWM_Arduino/README.md

 ## Arduino setup
 ### Dependencies and code upload
 Install the [Arduino PWM Frequency Library](https://code.google.com/archive/p/arduino-pwm-frequency-library/downloads) from your arduino IDE.
 This library is compatible with arduino Uno.
+To install it, download the zip file, extract it and place the directory `PWM` inside /path/to/Arduino/libraries/

 You can then upload the code in the repository's [pwm_arduino](pwm_arduino) folder to your arduino.